panglesd/presentations/blog/blog.md

 I left it in its natural form, with all the scars of bad printf debugging and tatooed useless comments.
 Do not miss the pearl: a call to `this.doRefresh`, an effectful function, inlined as an argument to `console.log`!
 Yay!
 That is soooo past-self!
 (You have to know that past-self was also teaching Javascript... poor students)

-Apart for the sake of making fun of my past enthusiastic self, let's not read that.
+Apart for the sake of making fun of my past enthusiastic self, let's not read that this code.
 I'll explain what it is about.
 Slipshow, the project it's taken from, is a software for making presentations, as is PowerPoint or Latex+Beamer (but Slipshow is not based on slides).
 It can be seen as a glorified script scheduler: For instance, suppose it's a normal day, and you are making a presentation on...
 Infinite Computations in Algorithmic randomness and Reverse Mathematics.
-(If that does not speak to you, the recipe for an apple pie would work, but I like this historical example: past-self really did that)
+If that does not speak to you, pick an other name, but this example has the advantage of being historicallly accurate.

-You have an idea: you are going to use the title's terms to create the table of content:
+You have an idea: At the beginning, you are going to use the title's terms to create the table of content:

 TODO: gif.